© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Howden Bridge is a scheduled monument protected by Historic England under reference 1004896.
 View the official record →

-Howden Bridge is a medieval stone bridge located in East Riding of Yorkshire, crossing the River Derwent at Howden.
+Howden Bridge is a stone arch bridge located in Howden, East Riding of Yorkshire, which dates from the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004896.

 Howden Bridge is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1004896.